getsentry/craft/README.md

 ## Pre-release (Version-bumping) Script: Conventions

-Among other actions, `craft release` runs an external project-specific command or script that is responsible for version bumping.
+Among other actions, `craft prepare` runs an external project-specific command or script that is responsible for version bumping.
 By default, this script should be located at the following path: `scripts/bump-version.sh` (relative to the project root).
 The command can be configured by specifying